ajss25/Boats-and-Loads/README.md

 # Boats and Loads

-A REST API that uses proper resource based URLs, pagination, status codes, and system for creating users and authorization.
-Deployed on the Google Cloud Platform.
+A RESTful API using resource based URLs, pagination, status codes, and system for creating users and authorization.
+End users can manage data and relationships between Users, Boats, and Loads.

-### Overview
+### Key Features

 - A User entity and two other non-user entities (Boats and Loads).
-- Boats and Loads are related to each other, and the Users are related to the Boats.
+- Users are related to the Boats, and Boats and Loads are related to each other.
 - Resources corresponding to the Users are protected.
 - Each entity has a collection URL provided.
-- Every entity supports all 4 CRUD operations, and handles side effects.
+- Each entity supports CRUD operations and handles side effects.
+- A JSON Web Token (JWT) can be created by end users and be used to authorize requests to User-related entities.

-### About
+### Learn More

-- Developed with Python and Flask, and deployed with the Google App Engine and Google Datastore.
+- Developed with Python and Flask, and deployed with the Google App Engine and Google Datastore on the Google Cloud Platform.
-- Please read the API SPEC document for a complete overview of the project
+- Explore the API SPEC document, and the Postman Test Collection for a complete overview of the project!